Tackle Football Frequently Asked Questions (FAQ’s)

 Q. What is a combine?

-A. The combine is an opportunity for coaches to view all the children that will be participating in the draft for the upcoming season.
-The players will need to wear full practice equipment and football cleats to the combine as they will be participating in a few agility drills.
+A. The combine is an opportunity for coaches to view all the Athletes that will be participating in the draft for the upcoming season.
+The Athletes will need to wear full practice equipment and football cleats to the combine as they will be participating in a few agility drills.

 Q. Who needs to participate in the combine?